-DD Form 214 is the most important military document a Service Member receives!
+The DD Form 214 is the most important military document a service member receives!

-The Transition Center (TC), generates and issues DD Form 214's (Certificate of Release or Discharge from Active Duty), Honorable discharge certificates, Retirement Flag and Pin, Spouse Appreciation Certificates, Presidential Certificate of Appreciation and as applicable, submitts request for Presidential Letter of Appreciation (PLOA) for Retirees with (30) or more years of creditable service for retired pay.
+The Transition Center generates and issues DD Form 214s (Certificate of Release or Discharge from Active Duty), honorable discharge certificates, retirement flag and pin, spouse appreciation certificates, presidential certificates of appreciation and as applicable, submits requests for presidential letters of appreciation for retirees with 30 or more years of creditable service for retired pay.

-** Soldiers of all ranks MUST be in duty uniform when clearing the installation.
-The only exceptions are Soldiers who are pregnant or an agent of the Criminal Investigations Division (CID).
-Per USAG-HI-58, Para.
-5 (C), Installation Out-Processing Procedures.
+Soldiers of all ranks MUST be in duty uniform when clearing the installation.
+The only exceptions are Soldiers who are pregnant or an agent of the Criminal Investigation Division (per U.S. Army Hawaii Policy Letter 16: Installation Out-Processing Procedures).

 **Soldiers "Report Date" is noted within the first lines of Soldiers separation order.